DataDog/documentation/content/en/synthetics/guide/browser-tests-fido2.md

 You can use the FIDO2 key stored in a global variable across all your Synthetic tests.

 When [creating a browser test][3], complete your application's FIDO2 challenges using the FIDO2 key stored in a global variable.

-**Note:** Today Passkeys are only supported in Chrome and Edge Synthetics browser tests
+<div class="alert alert-info">Passkeys are supported in Synthetic browser tests running in Google Chrome and Microsoft Edge.</div>

 ### Test a registration flow